TaliaSeada/Ex2_OOP/README.md

 ### Class nodeToJson:
-This class is used to load a node to Json file.
+This class is used to save a node to Json file.

 ### Class Edge:
 This class represents the set of operations applicable on a directional edge(src,dest) in a (directional) weighted graph.
+Implements the EdgeData interface

 #### The parameters of the class:
 - __int src__ : source node of the edge